Sanglorian/orcus/Orcus Rulebook - current.md

 If a power has a “Secondary Attack” listed, the user of the power can make an attack, contingent on that effect occurring.
 For example, if Secondary Attack is listed under the Hit entry, it only takes place on a hit.

-Secondary attacks use the same keywords, attack, defense and range as the original attack, unless otherwise specified.
+Secondary attacks use the same tags, attack, defense and range as the original attack, unless otherwise specified.

 ## Weapon Dice (“dW”)
 The term “dW” refers to weapon dice.
 Every weapon has a given damage die.
 Roll that die as many times as specified, and add up the results.
 For example, if you use a power with a longsword (weapon die: 1d10), and the Hit effect is “3dW damage” that means you do 3d10 damage.
 If it is “3dW + Strength modifier damage” and your Strength modifier is +2, you roll three d10s, add them up and then add 2.